oracle-livelabs/pts/sharding/shard-db-deployment/shard-db-deployment.md

-13. Run the `ADD INVITEDNODE` command to manually add all host names and IP addresses of your shard hosts to the shard catalog metadata.
+13. Run the `ADD INVITEDNODE` command to manually add all host names and IP addresses of your shard hosts( At this time add private IP address of shd1 and shd2) to the shard catalog metadata.

     ```
     GDSCTL> <copy>add invitednode 127.0.0.1</copy>